MooersLab/posterInLaTeX/README.md

 The editing of the text in the tex file takes several hours.
 After the figure panel preparation, the poster can be be assembled in one afternoon.

-My lab has been using this format for posters for at least five years.
+My lab has been using this format for posters for at least four years.
 Summer students pick up quickly how to edit the text on Overleaf.
 I thought it was time to share it.